junxit/us-congress-bills-114/bill.md

 ## § 6.
 Reserve fund for unanticipated expenses

-- **(a)** *Establishment* There is hereby established a reserve fund for unanticipated expenses of committees for the One Hundred Thirteenth Congress.
+- **(a)** *Establishment* There is hereby established a reserve fund for unanticipated expenses of committees for the One Hundred Fourteenth Congress.
 - **(b)** *Amount* The reserve fund under this section shall have a balance of $1,000,000, of which—
   - **(1)** $500,000 shall be available for unanticipated expenses incurred during the period beginning at noon on January 3, 2015, and ending immediately before noon on January 3, 2016; and
   - **(2)** $500,000 shall be available for unanticipated expenses incurred during the period beginning at noon on January 3, 2016, and ending immediately before noon on January 3, 2017.